azz/hyperdash/README.md

 WIP.

-Idea is to have two YAML files (current in this repository but they should be external) that power a dashboard of URLs.
+Idea is to have two YAML files (currently in the `/data` directory of this repository but they will eventually be external) that power a dashboard of URLs.
 Like a souped up bookmarks bar, but with tagging, filtering, and favouriting.

 Static site built with Gatsby.